RRFayad/next-course/README.md

   - We _can not_ insert useFormStatus directly in the component with the form
   - We have to create the FormButton as a child component
+  - **Obs.:** Remember it must the a client component, as it has a hook

 - useFormStatus() returns the status.pending and nextUi Button has a default loadingSpinner to the isLoading attribute

+#### 86. Fetching and Listing Content from Prisma

+- Now, we want to list the topic out in our HomePage

+  - They should be link to navigate

+- Nothing really new here (except for the UI elements)
+  - We fetched the data, mapped it and rendered in the Home Page with some basic styling